Loop3D/LoopStructuralWorkshop/README.md

 ## Installing LoopStructural
 LoopStructural can be installed using the python package manager pip `pip install LoopStructural`
-To run the notbooks you will also need to install jupyter `pip install jupyter`, ipywidgets `pip install ipywidgets` and `jupyter nbextension enable --py widgetsnbextension` and SurfE `pip install surfe`
+To run the notbooks you will also need to install jupyter `pip install jupyter`, ipywidgets `pip install ipywidgets` and `jupyter nbextension enable --py widgetsnbextension` and SurfE `pip install surfepy`

 ## LoopStructural github
 Please show your support for LoopStructural by starring the repository at https://github.com/Loop3D/LoopStructural